bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 1. Describe the biggest difference between `.forEach` & `.map`.

 forEach repeats a set of task for each item in the given array and returns nothing without specific instructions console.log() or return statement.
-It also mutates the original array.

 map also iterates over each item in the given array, but by default returns whatever you're looking for into a new array

-2. What is the difference between a function and a method? functions are named blocks of code (objects) that need to be invoked.
+1. What is the difference between a function and a method? functions are named blocks of code (objects) that need to be invoked.

 A method is also a named block of code but it's associated with an object.
 In most respects it is identical to a function except for two key differences: